figa12/TinkerThursday/OpenMowerLandroid/notes.md

 - [x] What are the implications on the OpenMower mainboard which expects 28 V Vbatt, when the Landroid batteries are 20 V
   - Need to update charge stop threshold, but otherwise seems this should be fine: xESC2 doesnt care, Landroid motors are 20 V, voltage converter supports much lower voltage
 - [ ] Any connectors that should be different with the Landroid?
 E.g. motors, battery, ..
 Probably need some longer wires anyway?
-  - Landroid battery seems to be a 2x2 Molex MiniFit Jr., same family as those used by OpenMower.
-But distance from battery to connector is way too long for original Landroid battery cable, isn't it?
+  - [ ] Landroid battery seems to be a JST VLP-04V.
+But distance from battery to connector is way too long for original Landroid battery cable...
+What to do?

 ## Motor controllers